nytimes/objective-c-style-guide/README.md

 ## Private Properties

-Private variables should be declared in class extensions (anonymous categories) in the implementation file of a class.
+Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
 Named categories (such as `NYTPrivate` or `private`) should never be used unless extending another class.

 **For example:**